No booking fees on the app

 Hull to London Kings Cross train travel guide

-Travelling by train from Hull to London Kings Cross is efficient and offers a scenic and comfortable experience.
-With frequent departures from Hull, you can reach London Kings Cross in just 2h 32m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Hull to London Kings Cross is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Hull, you can arrive at London Kings Cross in just 2h 30m, making it a quick and convenient option for travelling between these two places.

 Planning and booking